NearDeFi/bos-docs/docs/Tutorials/hello-ethersJS.md

 1. Navigate to [the component](https://bos.gg/#/wecare.near/widget/HelloEthersJS)
 2. Click on the menu icon in the top-right corner
-3. Select `Fork widget`
+3. Select `Fork`
 4. Feel free to make any changes
-5. Click on "Save Widget" to deploy the component
+5. Click on "Save" to deploy the component

 Please note that to deploy the component, you'll need to sign in with a NEAR account and to make a deposit of a small amount of NEAR for the storage cost.
 This is because BOS uses the NEAR blockchain as its underneath.